YashviArya12/YashviArya12/README.md

 ## Hello people ^^ , Welcome to my profile~ 🌸
-I am Yashvi, an undergraduate Electrical and Electronics engineering student
+I am Yashvi, an undergraduate Electrical and Electronics engineering student.

 ![Study](pixel-study.gif)

+Thank you for visiting my profile <3

 <!--